donaldpepka/site/README.md

-Thanks to @liliayqian for help setting up this website.
+Thanks to [@liliayqian](https://github.com/liliayqian) for support creating this site.